rubytester/domkey/README.md

-# Domkey

-Domain Specifc PageObject for Selenium Watir-Webdriver
+# Domain Specifc PageObject for Selenium Watir-Webdriver

 PageObject that models business domain first and browser code second.

+Watir-Webdriver is the Bee's Knees!
+Now with Domain Specific PageObject Factory!

 Watir-Webdriver is the Bee's Knees!
 Now with Domain Specific PageObject Factory!